 It’s also worth checking out the company's social media profiles - as this will often be where you’ll find their most recent customer interactions and announcements.

 4. Who Would Be the Best Lead Tenant?

 Picking a responsible lead tenant is an important part of renting your student home.
-Since they will take the lead with landlord communications, it’s vital that you pick someone in your group that is responsible, personable and efficient.
-This way, you can ensure that any issues get dealt with quickly and effectively, whilst important relationships are kept amicable.
+Since they will take the lead with landlord communications, it’s vital that you pick someone in your group that is responsible, organised and efficient.
+This way, you can ensure that any issues get dealt with quickly and effectively.

 5. Will We Be Happy Living Here?

-Whilst there are of course lots of official boxes to tick and practicalities to satisfy, never forget that your student years should be an enjoyable experience.
+Whilst There are of course lots of official boxes to tick and practicalities to satisfy.
 Where you live will form a big part of that, since you’ll be spending lots of time studying, cooking, sleeping and relaxing in your rental property.

 Of course you’ll have to make a degree of compromise, but as much as you can, try and secure a property within which you can make happy memories with your housemates.